 Getting poor sleep can badly damage your health, career, and relationships.
-And not knowing the cause is even worse.
 Sleep specialist Dan Pardi explores the lesser known causes and solutions for poor sleep.
 Dan was also recently featured on the Collective Insights podcast where he discusses the foundations of sleep, sleep physiology, why sleep matters, and tools and tips to optimize your sleep.
 Listen here: part 1, part 2

 1.)
 Create a Cool, Dark, Quiet Sleep Environment.